Lost In The Wilderness of Sin

 He Came To Rescue and Restore Your Life

 Turning your life into a huge mess does not require any special talent or planning.
 It all happens quite naturally with little or no effort.
-No young person says I think I will ruin my life drinking and doing drugs, hurting others, or waste time and money while pursuing a life of emptiness, isolation, and loneliness.
-No one says I think I’ll get married, have children and then get a painful divorce.
+No young person says I think I will ruin my life drinking and doing drugs, hurting others, or wasting time and money while pursuing a life of emptiness, isolation, and loneliness.
+No one says I think I’ll get married, have children, and then get a painful divorce.
 On the contrary, it never seems this way at the start.
-All our desires and choices were supposed to lead to the good life, but the path of poor choices is not well illuminated and often misunderstood by many.
+All our desires and choices were supposed to lead to the good life, but the path of poor choices is not well-illuminated and often misunderstood by many.
 Years and possibly decades may pass as we wander in a cloud of confusion before it becomes clear we have lost our way and our life is an enormous mess.

 Over the years I have known many lost people who completely strayed into a life of despair.
 Sin and its debilitating shame had beaten them into the ground.
 In such times it is nearly unimaginable to believe that God cares about us, for us, and that he truly loves us.
 Lost and drowning in a sea of sin we are helpless to save ourselves.
 This is why Jesus said he “came to seek and to save the lost” (Luke 19:10).